charlstown/charlstown/README.md

 ### About me

-- :computer: I’m currently working as Data Architect in `Santander Group`.
+- :computer: I’m currently working as Data Architect at `Santander Group`.
 - :microscope: I’m currently learning `Helm & AWS`.
 - :v: I’m looking to collaborate on coding for `social justice`.
 - :newspaper: I publish in `carlosgrande.me`.